 The Promenade Conservatory, Inc. is the parent organization of the Los Angeles Performing Arts Conservatory, a for profit private entity.
-The Los Angeles Performing Arts Conservatory was created to deliver higher education via two degree programs: Associate of Occupational Science in Fine Arts/Screenwriting; and Associate of Occupational Science in Fine Arts/Acting.
+The Los Angeles Performing Arts Conservatory was created to deliver higher education via two degree programs: Associate of Occupational Science/Screenwriting; and Associate of Occupational Science/Acting.

-The Los Angeles Performing Arts Conservatory also offers three non-degree programs: Acting, Screenwriting & Filmmaking/Directing.
+The Los Angeles Performing Arts Conservatory also offers three non-degree programs: Acting, Screenwriting & Filmmaking.
 These programs are designed to meet the career and skill needs of those not seeking a degree.